Dangers Exist On Every Trail

 What To Bring Hiking: Optional Gear

-As an experienced hiker, I tend to mix and match extra items depending on the time of year I trek out into the wilderness.
+Being experienced, I tend to mix and match extra items depending on the time of year I trek out into the wilderness.
 What to bring day hiking may also include additional hiking gear such as the following:

-Local Guidebook – Good added reference in case you need an emergency exit during a hike.
+- Local guide book – Good added reference in case you need an emergency exit during a hike.

 Items For After A Hike

-Clean Change of Clothes
+Don’t Forget A Backup/Clean Change of Clothes